xadupre/onnx/docs/IR.md

 Each model MUST explicitly name the operator sets that it relies on for its functionality.
 Operator sets define the available operators and their version.
 Each model defines the imported operator sets by their domains.
 All models implicitly import the default ONNX operator set.

-Each operator set SHALL be defined in a separate document, also using protobuf as the serialization format.
+Each operator set SHALL be defined in a separate document, also using protobuf format as the serialization format.
 How operator set documents are found at runtime is implementation-dependent.

 __Note: As of the publication of this document, no ONNX implementation is known to process operator set documents.__